-Include with your Application:
+Include with your application:

-- Application Fee and Registration Fee
+- Application and Registration Fees.

-- Letter(s) of employment for verification, with month/year and short descriptor of work duties
+- Letter(s) of employment for verification, with month/year and short descriptor of work duties.

-- Expedited Admission Program Request
+- Expedited Admission Program Request.

-- MAIL transcripts and ICES official evaluation, if applicable (no copies)
+- MAIL transcripts and ICES official evaluation, if applicable (no copies).

 All application fees are non-refundable – whether accepted or not into the profession.
 The application fee offsets the administrative costs required to review all documentation towards registration to the BC Institute of Agrologists.
 The fee is processed once the application is submitted online.

-Annual Full Status Registration Fee: $475.00
+Annual Full Status Registration Fee: $600.00

 PAg Application: For courses not in the "Approved Course List for Registration" please include course descriptions to assist in the official review.
-Note: Stand alone lab courses, seminar courses and work experience courses/co-ops are not accepted; appropriate directed studies, field studies, special topics, advanced studies and thesis courses are considered on a case by case basis; supporting documentation is required.
+Note: Stand alone lab courses, seminar courses and work experience courses/co-ops are not accepted; appropriate directed studies, field studies, special topics, advanced studies and thesis courses are considered on a case-by-case basis; supporting documentation is required.

 TAg Application: For diploma programs not listed in the "Approved Diploma Programs" please include course descriptions to assist in the official review.
-This list will be updated and added to appropriately.
+This list will be updated and added to periodically.
 Note: Stand alone lab courses, seminar courses and work experience courses/co-ops are not accepted; appropriate directed studies, field studies, special topics, advanced studies and thesis courses are considered on a case by case basis; supporting documentation is required.

-Ask for the comprehensive assessment, as required by the BC Institute of Agrologists.
+Applicants with degrees granted from outside of Canada MUST have their transcripts evaluated by the International Credential Evaluation Services (ICES) in Burnaby.
+Ask for the comprehensive assessment, as required by the BC Institute of Agrologists; this report provides the breakdown of equivalent credits and determines if the educational program is comparable to an educational program in Canada/BC.
 At a minimum the Bachelor's degree must be evaluated if an applicant has multiple credentials.

 PAg applicants are required to declare their area(s) of practice, up to three, at the time of an application submission.
 If in the future if a registrant wishes to change their scope(s) of practice based on new skills/knowledge learned they may do so by noting them in the registrant's profile.